 The Academic Common Market (ACM) is a tuition savings program for college students in the participating member states.
 Students can enroll in out-of-state institutions that offer their degree program and pay that school's in-state tuition rates.

 Florida and Texas participate only at the graduate level.
 Texas does not include online degree programs in their ACM agreement.

 Beginning with the summer 2020 term, WVU will not participate in the ACM program for undergraduate students but will continue admitting graduate students in ACM-approved programs.

 STEPS TO PARTICIPATE

-Student learns of the ACM and makes contact with SREB or state coordinator to determine eligible programs.
+Student learns of the ACM and makes contact with Southern Regional Education Board (SREB) or state coordinator to determine eligible programs.
 Be accepted to WVU.
 Student applies for and is accepted to an ACM-approved program.

 The State coordinator certifies student (which may take up to 4 to 6 weeks to process for processing) and notifies the institution's ACM coordinator and Step 3 will happen.

-The set deadlines refer to receiving certification letters from various ACM participating states.
-Students applying for the ACM at WVU should apply to their home state at least 4 to 6 weeks prior to WVU's deadline, to ensure that your application is processed in a timely fashion to meet WVU's deadline.
+The set deadlines refer to receiving certification letters from various Academic Common Market (ACM) participating states.
+Students applying for the ACM at WVU should apply to their home state at least 4 to 6 weeks prior to WVU's deadline, to ensure that their application is processed in time to meet WVU's deadline.

 Deadlines are firm and cannot not be appealed:

 - Summer Term - April 30.